mindsphere/vfc-examples/createCustomEndpoint/readme.md

     - generate key in case of public API access
     - the URL shown in the node setup is the direct URL to access the service
     ![image](./doc/setup_KeyGeneration.png)
-3. Selet an Asset / Aspect / Variable(s) where you want to read the time series data from (yellow node)
+3. Select an Asset / Aspect / Variable(s) where you want to read the time series data from (yellow node)
 ![image](./doc/setup_selectAssetToRead.png)
 4. Save the flow